What is Data Modeling?

-- Most big companies invest in modelers as they are very essential for keeping the integrity of data.
+- Most big companies invest in modelers as they are essential for keeping data integrity.

-In conclusion, we can say that the model created by modelers ensures consistency in naming conventions, integrity, and security of data because good data will enable the business in the correct, efficient utilization of their data.
+In conclusion, we can say that the model created by modelers ensures consistency in naming conventions, integrity, and data security because good data will enable businesses to correct and efficiently utilize their data.

-This has been a guide to What is Data Modeling.
-Here we have covered the definition, scope, working, skills, along with advantages and career growth in Data Modeling.
+This has been a guide to Data Modeling.
+Here we discuss the introduction, scope, working, skills, advantages, and career growth in Data Modeling.
 You can also go through our other suggested articles to learn more –

 - What is Agile Project Management?

 - Data Warehousing Interview Questions